TosbackCgusBridge-Bot/CGUs-versions/Care2/Privacy Policy.md

 _How do I change or delete my personal information?_

-Upon request, Care2 will provide you with information about whether we hold any of your personal information.
-To make changes to your name, password, address, subscriptions and other account information, simply visit the My Settings page.
-Select the appropriate function(s) there to make your desired change(s).
-For other changes, or to request deletion of your information, please contact us using our Help Request Form.
-We will respond to your request within a reasonable time.
+Please contact Care2 using the Help Request Form.

 _Will Care2 use my information for direct e-mailings?_

-Care2 offers a variety of direct e-mail subscriptions describing our petition success stories, new site features, healthy living tips, activist alerts, and announcements, including commercial and non-commercial offers.
-If you do not want to receive any of our optional mailings, simply opt out of them when registering to become a member or during other subscription opportunities.
+Care2 offers e-mail subscriptions describing action alerts, petition success stories, new site features, and more, including commercial and non-commercial offers.
+If you do not want to receive any of our optional mailings, simply opt out of them when registering to become a member or during other subscription opportunities, or click the "unsubscribe" link at the bottom of any Care2 email that you receive.

 If you sign a petition on ThePetitionSite.com, you will automatically receive emailed news updates about the petition and other important causes.

-If you elect to receive any of our newsletters but later change your mind, go to your My Settings page. from there you can edit both your "Subscriptions" and your "Notifications."
-Our emailed newsletters and notifications contain an "unsubscribe" link to allow you to easily remove your address from that mail stream.

 Regardless of the above, Care2 may send occasional emailed messages, such as critical service announcements or other correspondence, to all registered members.
 To stop all such announcements, you must delete your account.
 You may do so by following this link.